 Interdisciplinary learning for tomorrow’s citizen stakeholders

 The Wheeler School offers to all 8th-grade students, its Cityside program — a year-long interdisciplinary experience embedded in the City of Providence.

 What is Cityside?

 Cityside is led by Director Joe Baer (a veteran Wheeler 8th grade History teacher, nonprofit founder, and activist with a background in small business and urban environments) with support from the 8th-grade faculty team.
 The program leverages Providence’s 25 neighborhoods, working with various NGOs, non-profit organizations, community groups, and branches of government to provide a rich curriculum for civic engagement, project-based learning, inquiry, and research.
 Cityside supports students in their exploration of interests as they form meaningful partnerships with collaborating organizations including Waterfire Providence, as well as other Providence artists, activists, local business owners, environmental experts and city officials, to develop projects of relevance to the student, to create value for the community, and to leave a positive impact on the city and student.

 “If we want our students to know their powers and be answerable to their use as our founder Mary Wheeler believed, we must give them real and relevant opportunities to practice in the world.
-Cityside is the ideal opportunity for students to practice adhering to her precept.” — Young Un, Middle School Head
+Cityside is the ideal opportunity for students to practice adhering to her precept.” — Young Un, Head of Strategic Innovation

 “Our work will be supported and enhanced by numerous non-profits, government agencies, arts organizations, and other local groups as students seek multiple opportunities to explore and express their ideas through projects that will not only address important issues but create an exchange of value for all involved.” — Allison Gaines Pell, Head of School